softwaresaved/RSE-Group-Leaders-Survey-2023_Python/notebooks/report.md

     Preprocessing responses to
     - drop the rows with nan in either column
-    - drop the groups with only one person
+    - drop the groups with less than 5 people
     Saved data to percentage_growth_stats.csv